prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 Note:

 - The vendorExceptions list is based on Prebid.js biddercodes instead of Global Vendor List (GVL) IDs, i.e. "rubicon" instead of "52".
-First, the names are easier to work with, and second, there are Prebid.js modules and adapters that don't have GVL IDs.
+This was done to accomodate Prebid.js modules and adapters that don't have GVL IDs.

 ### Examples